mattacular/rax/README.md

 * Rax on Node.js
 	- services all dynamic requests

-Can also be done with just Node though using the Rax static file server option!
+Can also be done with just NodeJS using the Rax static file server option!

 3rd Party Module Spec (Rax Modules)
 ---------------------